AlexNav73/CoreCraft/README.md

 ## 📖 About

 `Navitski.Crystalized` is a set of cross-platform libraries which helps in building of your own domain model.
-Think of it as a in-memory database which provides some interesting features like: precise diffing, undo/redo support, persisting to the file (for now only SQLite database is supported), changes notifications and code generation!
+Think of it as a in-memory database which provides some interesting features like: precise diffing, undo/redo support, persisting to the file (Json, SQLite are supported out of the box), changes notifications and code generation!

 Using the simple json configuration, the `Navitski.Crystalized.Model.Generators` can generate a new domain model for you with all entities, relations, persistence infrastructure and changes handling.
-All you need to do is start implementing your business logic everything else will be generated for you. `Navitski.Crystalized.Model.Generators` is using brand new Roslyn Source Generators and targeting _.NET Standart 2.0_, so it can be used in old .NET Framework applications.
+All you need to do is start implementing your business logic, everything else will be generated for you. `Navitski.Crystalized.Model.Generators` package is using brand new Roslyn Source Generators and targeting _.NET Standart 2.0_, so it can be used in old .NET Framework applications.

 ## 🚀 Getting Started

-> To see the full example, go to the [examples](https://github.com/AlexNav73/Navitski.Crystalized/tree/master/examples/Example) folder.
+> To see the full example, go to the [examples](https://github.com/AlexNav73/Navitski.Crystalized/tree/master/examples/Example) folder or [Small WPF app](https://github.com/AlexNav73/Navitski.Crystalized/tree/master/examples/WpfDemoApp).

 To get started first of all, you need to add references to libraries.